SS Léopoldville (1928): Memorialization

 There is a memorial for the sinking in Weymouth, Dorset in the United Kingdom.

 There is a memorial for the sinking at Fort Moore Main Post Cemetery in the U.S. state of Georgia.

+There is a memorial for the sinking at the Lawton Collins Quay in Cherbourg, France, unveiled on May 6th 2025.

 On 20 November 2007, legislation was ratified in Massachusetts to name 24 December as an annual day of remembrance of the sinking.